 The seller registers a Bill of Sale Initiation.
-Within 30 days, the purchaser must log in to MTO and complete the transfer and pay the registration fee of $10 per title.
+Within 30 days, the purchaser must log in to MTO and complete the transfer.
 The purchaser must hold a valid FMC in order to complete the transfer.

 If the transfer is not completed within the 30 days, the registration of the Bill of Sale Initiation is automatically invalidated.
 Initiating a transfer does not affect the title in any way.
 The existing recorded holder is able to register any events, including other transfers, until such time as the transfer is completed by the purchaser.

 The transfer of ownership in a mineral title takes effect on acceptance and completion of the registration of the transfer and payment of the prescribed fee by the transferee [section 12(4) of the Regulation].

 A copy of a document or notice relating to a mineral title may be submitted for registration in the Victoria or Vancouver Mineral Titles offices or any Service BC Government Agent or Front Counter BC office.
 Mineral Titles staff will enter the document in the registry.
 The registration fee is $10 per title, and must be submitted in cash, cheque or money order, or through Interact if available in the recording office.

 Documents that may be registered under this provision include builders lien, lis pendens, mortgage, option agreement, writ of seizure and other court orders, debenture, quit claim, release of any of these, and any other document relating to a mineral title.
 The mineral titles on which the document or order is to be registered must be specified by tenure number in the document or in a covering notice or letter.